import matplotlib

 Estimation of coefficients of AR process#

-If the values of \(p\) and of the AR(\(p\)) process are known, the question is: how can we estimate the coefficients \(\phi_1,...,\phi_p\)
+If the value of order \(p\) and of the AR(\(p\)) process coefficients are not known, the question is: how can we estimate the coefficients \(\phi_1,...,\phi_p\)?

 Example: Parameter estimation of AR(1)